 You should plan to have around 6 to 9 months of working capital right from start.
 You will never know how these expenditures will start adding up so quickly and the amount it takes for new place to get a hold of some new and regular customers.
 Most of the new restaurants might face major downfall after the initial excitement.
 It is when the capital is quite critical.
 Sometimes, you might have to wait to see if the restaurant is actually catching up well or not.

 Most restaurant owners will start their journey by using reserved cash and end up blowing money without taking a note of it.
 Well, this honeymoon period isn’t here to stay for long.
 You might face some success initially, but never let that get the better side of your judgment.
 You can determine the actual success few years later.

-Don’t forget to check out online menu sites.
+Don’t forget to check out restaurant websites and online menu sites.
 They usually have up to date menus together with reviews for each menu items.
 So if you are planning to have a burger menu, you could check Culver’s menu prices, read genuine reviews and comments to come up with your own burger menu strategy.